biopragmatics/bioregistry/docs/health.md

 **Why Does Resolution Fail?**

-1. The website has been updated, and the URI format does not correspond to an existing endpoint anymore (solvable with additional curation)
+1. The website has been updated, and the URI format does not correspond to an existing endpoint anymore (solvable with additional curation).
 2. The website has been fully taken down (e.g., in the case of `bind`)
-3. The website has been replaced with another unrelated website, and the URI format does not correspond to an existing endpoint anymore (e.g., the old site for `atfdb.family` has been replaced by something unrelated)
+3. The website has been replaced with another unrelated website, and the URI format does not correspond to an existing endpoint anymore (e.g., the old site for `atfdb.family` has been replaced by something unrelated).
 4. The website suffered from a temporary issue and failed to resolve during check, but still works.
 Because this is possible, it's better to compare the last few checks for any newly failing prefixes.